tdwg/website/content/pages/conferences/2022/working-sessions/index.md

 # Schedule
+The calendar below will display the schedule of sessions.
+Begin by using the controls in the upper left (below the title) to navigate the week of 6 November.
+The displayed time zone of this calendar is UTC (00:00).
+You can view your local time for an event by clicking on the event and in the pop-up, clicking either "more details" or "copy to my calendar."
+Alternatively, you can import the entire schedule of sessions by importing this [ics file](https://calendar.google.com/calendar/ical/7439a042f07a82eea86e36ba52e8eac38e30a09f9535b2c477a6066f2024888f%40group.calendar.google.com/public/basic.ics).

-The latest schedule has been posted as a Google spreadsheet.
-See the [TDWG 2022 November Working Sessions Schedule](https://docs.google.com/spreadsheets/d/1pX24tUL52zPZFv9_GzWAho-5LcMa1AhJe3710q4_8cU/edit?usp=sharing).
-Three time zones are listed for start times of each session.
-The sessions are listed below in temporal order and each session has a link that will show the time in your local time zone.
+In addition, the sessions are listed below in chronological order, and each session has a link that will show the time in your local time zone.

 <iframe src="https://calendar.google.com/calendar/embed?height=800&wkst=1&bgcolor=%23ffffff&ctz=UTC&mode=WEEK&src=NzQzOWEwNDJmMDdhODJlZWE4NmUzNmJhNTJlOGVhYzM4ZTMwYTA5Zjk1MzViMmM0NzdhNjA2NmYyMDI0ODg4ZkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t&color=%23EF6C00" style="border:solid 1px #777" width="800" height="800" frameborder="0" scrolling="no"></iframe>